 The Christian life is one marked with various victories and trials, as we struggle in the tension of the already/not yet.
-We see this reality throughout the New Testament.
+We see this reality throughout the New Testament:

 In 1 John 3:2, we read, “Dear friends, now we are children of God, and what we will be has not yet been made known.
 But we know that when Christ appears, we shall be like him, for we shall see him as he is.”
 The "already" I've spoken of, then, is the reality that we are right now actually children of God because of Christ's work on the cross in securing our redemption!
 The "not yet" refers to the fact that while we are children of the King, we don't exactly know what that entails, as our physical bodies are still here on earth.

-We see this actualized further in Romans 8:30, which says we are “glorified” and then in Ephesians 2:6, where we see that we are seated with Christ “in the heavenly realms,” as if these things have already come to pass.
+We see this actualized further in Romans 8:30, which says we are “glorified” and then in Ephesians 2:6, where we read that we are seated with Christ “in the heavenly realms,” as if these things have already come to pass.
 If we're honest, most of the time we don't feel very "glorified," and it's certain that our earthly surroundings don't look much like "heavenly realms."
 The reason for this is that our present spiritual reality does not yet match up with our future, physical reality.
 One day, the two will be in sync, but right now they do not.
 So, out of sync we, as followers of Jesus, trudge through this fallen world.

 A regular part of our life here on earth are struggles with temptation, sickness, physical ailments, and loss.
 Through the trials we face in this lifetime, it's easy to let our vertical gaze (on Christ and what He has already accomplished for us) slip away.
 As a result, we can easily become infatuated with the horizontal (what we see immediately around us), the not yet.
 Brokenness, weariness, and feelings of defeat are all a regular part of this life, especially when we've forgotten what has already been accomplished for us.
-It is in these moments that the believer has two options: seek rest in God and hold onto the promises of the already in the not yet, or seek fulfillment and rest in the created order (people, possessions, substances, etc.) which is to sin -- to choose temporary happiness and relief over lasting joy.
+It is in these moments that the believer has two options: seek rest in God and hold onto the promises of the already in the not yet, or seek fulfillment and rest in the created order (people, possessions, substances, etc.), which is to sin (Rom.
+14:23b) -- to choose temporary happiness and relief over lasting joy.
 Being filled by the Spirit of God, when we choose the latter, feelings of guilt, shame, and self-condemnation are the inevitable end.

 "Broken, weary, and defeated

 As Christians, our blessed hope and rest on our worst day, even when we have succumb to those horizontal comforts and are riddled ourselves with guilt, shame, and self-condemnation, is to remind ourselves of the already found in Ephesians 1.
 The Apostle Paul tells us that before God even laid the world's foundation He chose us in His Son (v.4), and how "in love He predestined us for adoption as sons through Jesus Christ (v.5)."
 So, when Adam fell into sin in the Garden of Eden, infecting all mankind with sin, God the Father had to make a plan for redemption.
 This plan was set into motion not primarily because we sinned, but rather because of His great love for us.
-The Father's plan for our redemption meant sending His own Son, Jesus, to live the perfect, sinless life we couldn't live and die the sinners death we deserved, because "the wages of sin is death" (Rom.
+The Father's plan for our redemption meant sending His own Son, Jesus, to live the perfect, sinless life we could not live and die the sinners death we deserved, because "the wages of sin is death" (Rom.
 6:23).
-It was the blood that Jesus shed on the cross that bought our redemption, the forgiveness of our sin and trespasses.
-Previously wretchedly depraved, vile, and undeserving, the riches of God's grace in Jesus overcame all of our sin -- past, present, and future (v.7)!
+It was the blood that Jesus shed on the cross that bought our redemption, the forgiveness of our sins and trespasses.
+Previously wretchedly depraved, vile, and undeserving, the riches of God's glorious grace in Jesus overcame all of our sin -- past, present, and future (v.7)!

 "But You predestined from the start